 The 2016 season would feature a change of guard as the eventual world champion Nico Rosberg will win the race.

 The 2017 and 2018 would mark a return to the front for both Sebastian Vettel and Ferrari as the team would win the race in the next two years.
-2019 and 2020 would belong to Lewis Hamilton and Mercedes as the duo would pick up wins in both seasons.
+2019,2020 and 2021 would belong to Lewis Hamilton and Mercedes as the duo would pick up wins in these three seasons.

 The track has been popular for the overtaking opportunities it provides throughout the lap.
 There have been multiple races with a great wheel to wheel action throughout the race with many standout races including the 2012 Bahrain Grand Prix or the 2014 Bahrain Grand Prix and many more.
 Switching the start time and conducting the race under floodlights has further added to the spectacle.